- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Many components of mainstream yoga today involve social and environmental triggers.
 Wearing trendy yoga pants to a high-priced studio with mirrors on every flat service can understandably lead to disordered thoughts about food, exercise, and body image.

-This is not what we mean when we talk about yoga therapy.
-Yoga therapy in the context of eating disorder recovery is in line with more holistic yoga movements, focusing on the mind-body connection.
+This is not what we mean by yoga therapy.
+Yoga therapy in the context of eating disorder recovery aligns with more holistic yoga practices, focusing on the mind-body connection.

-Some people might be concerned that yoga or other forms of physical activity are not appropriate for anyone with a low body mass index (BMI) or other physical side effects of their eating disorder.
+Some people might be concerned that yoga or other forms of physical activity are not appropriate for anyone with low body weight or other physical side effects of their eating disorder.
+While it may be true that clients in certain situations should not engage in yoga therapy, it is up to your individual treatment team to determine whether you are physically able to practice.
+Also note that there are different types of yoga—some incorporate less movement and more mindfulness and breathing exercises.

 Individuals with eating disorders have often cut themselves off from their bodies.
 This might be due to trauma and a desire to disassociate, or it might be a direct result of their disordered thoughts and food behaviors, often relating to co-occurring mental health issues.

-This can be especially challenging for individuals struggling with anxiety, depression, or other co-occurring disorders.
+This can be especially challenging if you struggle with anxiety, depression, or other co-occurring disorders.

 Yoga therapy is a process.
-Many times, the first step is just being able to lie still on your mat.
-Before jumping into poses, begin by gaining an awareness of your breath and set an intention for your yoga practice that day.
+Often, the first step is simply being able to lie still on your mat.
+Before jumping into poses, take a moment to become aware of your breath and set an intention for your yoga practice that day.

 Being present in your body after months or years of disordered eating is a true milestone in recovery and will likely take time.